-Silicon micro wires (SiMWs) arrays have come into concern newly due to the scope they present as highly efficient materials for many applications.
-A micro-nano technology was able to utilize artificial means for the treatment of materials, which are related within the size category of micro-nano meters.
-In the 1960s, the arrangement of a large number of microscopic transistors on one chip could establish microelectronic circuits, which enlarge performance, functionality and dependability of electronic devices in a vivid way.
-This advancement led to the information upheaval, which has made some products like the personal computers, laptops, palmtops and mobile telephones, etc., available [1].
-Micro and nano particles are fields which are drawing considerable attention in recent times.
-The interest in these microscopic particles arises from the advanced properties that appeared due to their small size.
-These particles find applications in the field of ceramics, catalysis, fuel cells, solar cells, electronics, chemical-mechanical polishing, and data storage [2].
+Silicon Microwires (SiMWs) arrays are gaining a lot of interest because it is a highly efficient material for many applications.
+A micro-nano technology is able to utilize artificial means for the treatment of materials related within the size category of micro-nano meters.
+In the 1960s, the arrangement of a large number of microscopic transistors on a single chip help established microelectronic circuits, which improved the performance, functionality, and reliability of electronic devices.
+The advancement in the microelectronic circuits led to the development of electronics products such as personal computers, laptops, tablets, and mobile phones [1].
+Recently, microparticles and nanoparticles draw considerable attention due to their small size.
+These particles find their applications in the field of ceramics, catalysis, fuel cells, solar cells, electronics, chemical-mechanical polishing, and data storage [2].